-There are many specialized discussion boards on the internet, but if you are looking for news, debate, answers or just fun about practically anything you can image, Reddit is the place.
+There are many specialized discussion boards on the internet, but if you are looking for a one-stop-shop then it's hard to look beyond Reddit (opens in new tab).
+The site offers news, debate, answers, and entertainment across just about every subject you can imagine.

-Reddit claims to be "the front page to the Internet", and after more than a decade enjoying it, I have to agree.
+Reddit claims to be "the front page to the Internet (opens in new tab)", and over the last decade and a half, it's proved to be just that.
 Its users seem to have the ability to detect trends and news before anyone else, and then comment on them, often with extraordinary wit or illuminating knowhow.
 If you're not familiar with the site, here's a guide to everything about Reddit, how best to enjoy it and how to participate.

-Reddit is basically a large group of forums in which registered users can talk about almost anything you can imagine, from news, to pop culture, to technology, to comics, to film, to literature, to the weirdest things in the world, including Not Safe For Work stuff.
+Reddit is basically a large group of forums in which registered users can talk about almost anything you can imagine, from news, to pop culture, to technology, to comics, to film, to literature, to the weirdest things in the world, including some very NSFW (Not Safe For Work) stuff.

 What's a subreddit?

-Those specialized forums are called "subreddits," which are referred to as r/"topic" (example: r/gadgets).
-There are more than 138,000 active subreddits.
+Those specialized forums are called "subreddits," which are referred to as r/"topic" (example: r/gadgets (opens in new tab)).
+There are more than 130,000 active subreddits.
 You can read and participate in all of them freely except private subreddits, which require an admission process.
 You can also subscribe to the subreddits, so their most popular posts appear on your personalized Reddit front page.

 How many people use Reddit?